moinwiki/moin/contrib/pythonanywhere/_README.txt

 Reload your web app, and point your browser to your web site.

 Help wanted, fix this if there are errors or better ways.

-Bugs:

-1. http://MoinMoin2.pythonanywhere.com crashes when a non-ascii
-page name is accessed.